 For any point $a\in M\setminus E$ consider a universal covering map $\phi_a:\D\rightarrow L_a$ such that $\phi_a(0)=a$.
 This map is uniquely defined by $a$ up to a rotation on $\D$.
 Then, by pushing forward the Poincar\'e metric $\omega_P$ on $\D$ via $\phi_a,$ we obtain the so-called {\it Poincar\'e metric} on $L_a$ which depends only on the leaf.
 The latter metric is given by a positive $(1,1)$-form on $L_a$ that we also denote by $\omega_P$ for the sake of simplicity.
 Since the measure $m_P:=T\wedge\omega_P$ is, by \cite{DinhNguyenSibony1}, of finite mass, we may assume without loss of generality that $m_P$ is a probability measure.
 So, $m_P$ is a harmonic measure on $X$ with respect to $\omega_P$.

-In this section we are interested to the following problem: Given a point $x\in M$ and a $m_P$-generic point $a\in M\setminus E,$ how often the leaf $L_a$ visits the ball $B(x,r)$ as $r\searrow 0.$ Here $B(x,r)$ (resp. $\overline {B}(x,r)$) denotes the open (resp. closed) ball with center $x$ and radius $r$ with respect to the metric $\dist.$ The purpose of this section is to apply Theorem \ref{thm_main_global} in order to obtain a partial answer to this question.
+In this section we study the following problem.
+Given a point $x\in M$ and a $m_P$-generic point $a\in M\setminus E,$ how often does the leaf $L_a$ visit the ball $B(x,r)$ as $r\searrow 0$ ?
+Here $B(x,r)$ (resp. $\overline {B}(x,r)$) denotes the open (resp. closed) ball with center $x$ and radius $r$ with respect to the metric $\dist.$ The purpose of this section is to apply Theorem \ref{thm_main_global} in order to obtain a partial answer to this question.